telerik/winforms-docs/gridview/fundamentals/element-hierarchy.md

 * __GridRowElement__ is the base visual element for presenting rows.
 It contains three different layouts enabling presenting frozen columns.
 It references a __GridViewRowInfo__ object in its __RowInfo__ property.

->note Please note that all cell and row elements are virtualized.
+>tip Please note that all cell and row elements are virtualized.
 Visual elements are created only for rows and cells that are currently visible.
 [Read More]({%slug winforms/gridview/fundamentals/ui-virtualization%})
 >

 * __GridCellElement:__ The base visual element for presenting cells.
 It references __GridViewColumn__ and __GridRowElement__ objects to represent cell text using its __Value__ property.